DavesRepair.com

 Hummingbird feeder with ant barrier

 Ants won't cross that barrier, at least the ants we have here in the Northeast.
-I've watched about every 'sweet-toothed' ant species we have try to get across this, and they all look horrified when they get near it, and take off in the other direction!
-Works great! try it!
+I've watched about every 'sweet-toothed' ant species we have try to get across this, and they all panic when they get near it, and take off in the other direction!
+Works great!
+Try it!

 Not exactly an appliance related subject, I know <grin>, but I thought someone could use this simple little trick.